 A very capable and well-supported ADC/DAC module that also has six PWMs and 20 digital I/Os.
 They work great, and are an excellent value, though their DACs are PWM-based, so you may have to use an external SPI DAC.
 There's also a good library for writing my own code.
 [I am Not A Fan of graphical toolkits like LabView—as a colleague says, "Ah, LabView: spaghetti code that even looks like spaghetti."]
 On the other hand, LabJacks are brilliant, and I use them all the time; for instance, in Spring 2013, I built a low cost grating SWIR spectrometer proof-of-concept for a medical devices start-up.
 It was a prototype of a transcutaneous (through-the-skin) blood glucose and blood alcohol sensor, which worked very well and got excellent data.
 (Unfortunately the client ran out of money before the product could be introduced.)

-It was doing data acq, servomotor control, and temperature control.
-In 2015, I'm using one to control a laser scanning microscope operating at a numerical aperture of 5.0.
+The LabJack was doing data acq, servomotor control, and temperature control.
+At this writing (2015), I'm using one to control a laser scanning microscope operating at a numerical aperture of 5.0.

 Many of the gizmos I build myself have switching power supplies built in, usually based on the National Semiconductor (now TI) LM259x 150 kHz Simple Switchers.
 They aren't the very most efficient things you'll find, but they work painlessly and don't produce much in the way of EMI on account of their slow switching edges, especially with toroidal inductors.
 I tend to power them from random laptop bricks, so I don't need as many lab power supplies as I used to.

 MIT PMT-2000 HV Power Supply (for photomultipliers)

 Kepco MPS 620M

 Kepco ATE 150-1.5M